 Inventory, lb : 0

-Italian Red Cubanelle chile peppers are available in the late summer and early fall.
+Red cubanelle chile peppers are available in the summer through early fall.

 Recipes that include Red Italian Cubanelle Chile Peppers.
 One is easiest, three is harder.